wookdev/wookdev.github.io/imho/iMac.md

 I was constantly blowing Windows away to do thing like load OS/2, Be, or Linux.
-I lost bookmarks I'd forget to back up, e-mail folders, assorted documents, etc. I tried moving all these things to Zip drives, but after suffering through the &quot;Click of Death&quot; twice, I've given up on them.
+I lost bookmarks I'd forget to back up, e-mail folders, assorted documents, etc. I tried moving all these things to Zip drives, but after suffering through the "Click of Death" twice, I've given up on them.

 Loosing the occasional bit of info was inconvenient, but none of it was earthshakingly important.
 I don't really have information I feel I